ShyftNetwork/veriscope/README.md

 ### 13. Install Redis server

 The NodeJs Application manages posting of Attestations and Pending Transactions via a queuing framework.
 Information on the framework can be found here: [The fastest, most reliable, Redis-based queue for Node.](https://www.npmjs.com/package/bull).
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker. [https://redis.io/](https://redis.io/).
 To read more on the motivation for queuing Attestations, please review the queue [/docs/queue.md](docs/queue.md)

+### 14. Install Passport Client Environment Variables

+Passport OAuth Client variables are required set in the environment file in order to generate API token in the backoffice.
+Using this command you can set the variables in the environment file automatically.
+I.e. "php artisan passportenv:link"
+To read more on Passport Client setup and API, please review [API Docs](/API-Docs/README.md)

 ### Ongoing updates